algorandfoundation/docs/docs/clis/goal/app/box/list.md

       --foreign-asset strings      Indexes of assets whose parameters are read in this transaction

   -k, --kmddir string              Data directory for kmd

+      --reject-version uint        If set non-zero, reject for this app version or higher

   -w, --wallet string              Set the wallet to be used for the selected operation